procore/documentation/overview/introduction.md

 > - [Delete Standard Cost Code](https://developers.procore.com/reference/rest/v1/cost-codes?version=1.0#delete-standard-cost-code) (replaced by [Delete Company Segment Item](https://developers.procore.com/reference/rest/v1/segment-items?version=1.0#delete-company-segment-item))
 > - [Delete Sub Job](https://developers.procore.com/reference/rest/v1/sub-jobs?version=1.0#delete-sub-job) (replaced by [Delete Project Segment Item](https://developers.procore.com/reference/rest/v1/segment-items?version=1.0#delete-project-segment-item))
 >
-> These endpoints will continue to function as they do currently until a sunset date to be announced in the future.
+> These endpoints will continue to function as they do currently until a sunset date is determined.
+> At this time we plan to support these deprecated endpoints for the foreseeable future, but we encourage developers to start migrating to the new endpoints.
-> See API Lifecycle for additional information.
+> See [API Lifecycle](https://developers.procore.com/documentation/rest-api-lifecycle) for additional information.
 > If your existing integration uses any of these deprecated endpoints, or Cost Code, Cost Type and Sub Job endpoints in general, we encourage you to adopt the new [Work Breakdown Structure endpoints](https://developers.procore.com/reference/rest/v1/codes?version=1.0) and update your integration as needed.
 > If you have any concerns please reach out to [apisupport@procore.com](mailto:apisupport@procore.com).